bnclabs/gostore/docs/llrbconfig.rst

 `valarena.pool.capacity`
     as integer, limit the size of a pool, irrespective of pool's block size.

+`valarena.maxpools`
+    as integer, maximum number of pools allowed in an arena.

+`valarena.maxchunks`
+    as integer, maximum number of chunks allowed in a pool.

+`valarena.allocator`
+    as string, type of allocater to use "flist".

 `metadata.bornseqno`
     as boolean, if true, use metadata field to book-keep node's born